jackvbar/-IntroProg-Project/README.md

 ==================

 First repository project on GitHub
- -This project will eventually become a coded game project that for Introduction to Programming -I have created a simple home page for the "Adventure Game" with the following code...
+ -This project will eventually become a coded game project for the "Introduction to Programming" course at Marist College.
--<!doctype html>
+ -I have created a simple home page for the "Adventure Game" with the following code...
 <!--Create a simple web page for new project-->
 <!-- John Barry-->
 <html>